nreaLms/halflife-featureful/README.md

 #### Others

+* env_modeltrain - like env_spritetrain, but with animated model and configurable movement sound.
 * env_warpball - easy way to create a teleportation effect for monster spawns.
 Also can be set as a template for monstermaker.
 * trigger_killmonster - kill monster (possibly gibbing), playing random death animation.